aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Current number of elements batana
+* Returns the current number of elements in the list

 ---